 With ‘normal’ life resuming, we take a look at nine of the best dance options the capital has to offer.

 World renowned for its professional ballet training, the English National Ballet is currently offering online classes through its streamed platform BalletActive.
 These range from the highest level of professional dance training to classes designed for those with limited space in their homes.
 There are even workouts that can be conducted from your home/office chair.
 BalletFit is a popular ballet-inspired body-conditioning class for all comers to supplement their regular dance or fitness regime.

-The even better news, however, is that the English National Ballet will open its doors to the public and recommence IRL classes from their chic new premises in London City Island as soon as May.
+The even better news, however, is that the English National Ballet has opened its doors to the public, recommencing IRL classes from their chic new premises in London City Island.
 Their new space is four times the size of their previous home and boasts four new stage-sized studios which allows more engagement with the community through extensive dance classes and visits.

 Dance style: ballet to inspire alignment elegance and grace.

 Luca Silvestrini’s Protein Dance Company is one of the most distinctive voices in British dance theatre.
 Since its inception in 1997, it has offered an original blend of music, humour and choreography to entertain its theatre audiences.
 The company aims to provoke the audience by directly interacting with it.

 To mark Protein’s return to stage rehearsals, the theatre opens its doors to all dancers and communities on Fridays.
 You can complement free online classes with outdoor dance classes.
 This is a rare chance to really savour the interactive atmosphere of live dance theatre.